 Maintaining proper water pressure in your home is as important as your body’s blood pressure.
 If the pressure is too high or too low, there is cause for concern.

-How Much Water Pressure Should Your Home Have?
+How Much Water Pressure Should a House Have?

 Most often homeowners complain about low pressure; however, having high pressure can result in expensive damage.
-The pressure level can vary in most residential homes, but 60 PSI (pounds per square inch) is recommended.
+The pressure level can vary, but 60 PSI (pounds per square inch) is recommended for most residential homes.
 Water pressure should not be higher than 80 PSI.
 Anything higher can cause major appliances, including water heaters and toilets, to stop working properly because of the stress on plumbing and other parts.

 Having high pressure throughout your home can cause leaks, pipe damage, and wasted water.
 Here are some signs of high water pressure: